 McLendon may be worth 4M a season to some teams but not Steelers and how they use NT

 Steve McLendon only played in about 1/3 of the Steelers defensive snaps in 2015, as their use of “sub packages” eclipsed their traditional reliance on the standard 3-4 alignment.
 By all accounts, the Steelers were upfront with McLendon about what they were prepared to offer him, and encouraged him to test the market.
 McLendon found a taker in New York.

-- Make no mistake about it, Kevin Colbert, Mike Tomlin, Keith Butler and Johnny Mitchell are taking a real risk in letting Steve McLendon go.
+- Make no mistake about it, Kevin Colbert, Mike Tomlin, Keith Butler and defensive line coach John Mitchell are taking a real risk in letting Steve McLendon go.